Charles Kinnear

-Charles George Hood Kinnear FRIBA ARSA FRSE (30 May 1830 – 5 November 1894) was one half of Peddie & Kinnear partnership, one of Scotland’s most renowned and prodigious architectural firms, famed for their development of the Scots Baronial style, typified by Cockburn Street in Edinburgh which evokes a highly medieval atmosphere.
+Charles George Hood Kinnear FRIBA ARSA FRSE (30 May 1830 – 5 November 1894) was one half of Peddie & Kinnear partnership, one of Scotland’s most renowned and prodigious architectural firms.
+They were noted for their development of the Scots Baronial style, typified by Cockburn Street in Edinburgh, which evokes a highly medieval atmosphere.
 Kinnear was also a pioneer photographer credited with inventing the bellows attachment on early cameras.

 Life

-He was born in Kinloch House, near Collessie in Fife the son of Christian Jane Greenshields, a rich heiress, and Charles Kinnear a banker in the family firm of Thomas Kinnear & Co.
+He was born in Kinloch House, near Collessie in Fife, the son of Christian Jane Greenshields, a rich heiress, and Charles Kinnear a banker in the family firm of Thomas Kinnear & Co.
 Kinnear can be presumed to have had a privileged life.
 For most of his early life he lived at 125 Princes Street in Edinburgh.

 His elder brother, John Boyd Kinnear, was a politician.

 After private schooling and a degree at the University of Edinburgh he trained as an architect under first William Burn then David Bryce, both based in Edinburgh.

-In 1852 he inherited a large number of properties, reducing any immediate need to be employed.
-In 1853/4 he appears to have toured Sicily and Italy, and is known to have sketched in both Palermo and Pisa.
+In 1852, he inherited a large number of properties, reducing any immediate need to be employed.
+In 1853/4, he appears to have toured Sicily and Italy, and is known to have sketched in both Palermo and Pisa.

 He was asked to join the rising John Dick Peddie as a partner in 1855, bringing an always-welcome large cash injection to the firm as a result.
-At the same time he set up his own home at 12 Alva Street where he lived until death.
+At the same time, he set up his own home at 12 Alva Street where he lived until death.
 Despite a second huge inheritance in 1856, he continued to work, clearly having a degree of love for it, rather than a financial need.

 On the retiral of John Dick Peddie Kinnear went into partnership with Peddie’s son, John More Dick Peddie, placing his name to the front to create the lesser known firm of Kinnear & Peddie.
 They also employed Peddie’s fifth son, Walter Lockhart Dick Peddie (b.1865).

-In 1893 he was elected a Fellow of the Royal Society of Edinburgh.
+In 1893, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir Andrew Douglas Maclagan, Sir Arthur Mitchell, Alexander Crum Brown and A Gillies Smith.

 Kinnear lived in a large Victorian townhouse at 12 Grosvenor Crescent in Edinburgh's West End.
 The street was designed by Kinnear's rival, John Chesser.
 John Menzies, the newsagent magnate was his neighbour.

 Photography

 In 1856, together with David Bryce, David MacGibbon and Sir David Brewster, Kinnear was a founding member of the Photographic Society of Scotland, acting as Secretary during Brewster’s Presidency.
 He made a photographic study of Milan in the same year.

-In 1857 he contracted a Mr Bell of Potterow, Edinburgh to create a new camera, which is said to be the first use of a customised bellows, allowing complete darkness whilst comfortably adjusting the focal plane.
+In 1857, he contracted a Mr Bell of Potterow, Edinburgh to create a new camera, which is said to be the first use of a customised bellows, allowing complete darkness whilst comfortably adjusting the focal plane.
 He used this new camera on a study tour of Germany and northern France.